-Recognizing the lack of vocational training programs and dire employment prospects for individuals on the Autism Spectrum, The Autism Higher Education Foundation (AHEF) launched the Paralegal Assistant Training “PLAT” Program in collaboration with the Massachusetts Probate & Family Courts, law firms, and related business partners.
-The focus of the PLAT program is on the cohort of students on the Autism Spectrum and with related disabilities, who are unable to pass MCAS and receive a high school diploma.
-In partnership with a growing number of high schools in the Commonwealth, the PLAT program provides selected students with paralegal assistant vocational training in participating Courts and subsequently targets placement in paid part-time employment in law firms and other business community partners.
+Recognizing the lack of vocational training programs and dire employment prospects for Autistic individuals, The Autism Higher Education Foundation (AHEF) launched the Paralegal Assistant Training “PLAT” Program in collaboration with the Massachusetts Probate & Family Courts.
+The focus of the PLAT program is on the cohort of Autistic students and other neurodivergent students who are unable to pass MCAS and receive a high school diploma.
+In partnership with a growing number of high schools in the Commonwealth, the PLAT program provides selected students with exposure to paralegal assistant vocational training in participating Courts.
 AHEF’s vision is to expand this program to all 14 counties of the Commonwealth.
 The PLAT program has been highlighted in the UMASS Medical School Shriver Center’s Massachusetts Healthy People 2020 Autism Roadmap.

 PLAT PROGRAM DESCRIPTION:

-The PLAT Program provides selected students in High School Postgrad/ transition programs with experience in the following areas:
+The PLAT Program provides selected students in High School Postgrad/ transition programs with experience in a variety of skills as needed by the court in the following areas:

 - Communication skills, confidentiality.

-- Paralegal assistant skills starting from the most basic to increasing degrees of complexity as the student demonstrates success and independence.
+- Paralegal assistant skills start from the most basic to increasing degrees of complexity as the student demonstrates success and independence.

 - Office supplies vocabulary.

 - Skills such as shredding, scanning, copying, filing, organization and document management, redaction, data entry, word processing, billing, book-keeping support.

 - PLAT program track is a “supplement” to the student’s school day and is not intended to replace an “academic track” but aims to be woven into the “fabric” of the student’s academics.